aessing/unifi-udm-backup/README.md

     FTP_PASSWORD={FTPPASSWORD}
     ```

+    In this example the script is stored in `/mnt/data/udm-backup-ftp/conf.env`.
+If
+    you change the path or the file name you will need to edit a variable in step 2.

+2. Customize the [on_boot.d/80-udm-backup-ftp.sh](on_boot.d/80-udm-backup-ftp.sh) script and copy it over to the UDM into the On-Boot-Script folder (`/mnt/data/on_boot.d`).

+    This script creates a cronjob, which creates and starts the container to copy the automated backups to your FTP server.
+By default the container runs once per hour, which of course can be customized in the script.

+    In the script you can configure two variables:
+      - `ENV_FILE` if you are storing your FTP credentials in a different path than
+        the proposed in step 1 (`/mnt/data/udm-backup-ftp/conf.env`).
+      - Comment `PROTECT_MOUNT` variable if you do not want to do backups for Unifi
+        Protect.

-    Please edit the variables and copy the script to `/mnt/data/on_boot.d`.
+    Please edit what you need and copy the script to `/mnt/data/on_boot.d`.
 You also have to make the script executeable.
     ```shell
     chmod a+x /mnt/data/on_boot.d/80-udm-backup-ftp.sh
     ```

-1. I recommend to pull the container image manually from [Docker Hub](https://hub.docker.com/repository/docker/aessing/udm-backup-ftp) before the cronjob runs the first time.
+3. I recommend to pull the container image manually from [Docker Hub](https://hub.docker.com/repository/docker/aessing/udm-backup-ftp) before the cronjob runs the first time.
 Depending on your internet connection, this could take a moment.
     ```shell
     podman pull docker.io/aessing/udm-backup-ftp
     ```

-1. To activate the cronjob you could reboot your UDM, or you could just run the script manually (my recommendation).
+4. To activate the cronjob you could reboot your UDM, or you could just run the script manually (my recommendation).
     ```shell
     /mnt/data/on_boot.d/80-udm-backup-ftp.sh
     ```

-1. Check in the logs of the CRON daemon, if the backup script ran successfully.
+5. Check in the logs of the CRON daemon, if the backup script ran successfully.
    ```shell
    tail -n 50 /var/log/cronjobs.log
    ```